minqiaowang/pts-hybrid-adg/set-primary-standby/set-primary-standby.md

      <copy>vi .ssh/authorized_keys</copy>
      ```

-     - From on-premise side, test the connect from on-premise to cloud, using the public ip of the cloud hosts.
+     - From on-premise side, test the connect from on-premise to cloud, using the public ip or hostname of the cloud hosts.

      ```
      [oracle@primary ~]$ ssh oracle@xxx.xxx.xxx.xxx echo Test success